TOLDOTECHNIK/buildroot-webkit/README.md

 The `Error opening terminal: xterm-256color` we solved by creating the `/usr/share/terminfo/x/` folder and put in the `xterm-256color` database file.

 ### Raspberry Pis without onboard WiFi
-If your board does not have WiFi you can attach some USB Ralink WiFi adapters.
-We already included those drivers.
+If your board does not have onboard WiFi you can attach some USB Ralink WiFi adapters.
+We've already included those drivers.
 RTL8188CUS and RT5370 work for sure.

 # How to build it yourself